Voronenko/traefik2-compose-template/Readme.md

 RateLimit   https://docs.traefik.io/middlewares/ratelimit/

-also for a public server traefik will take care on a generating grean seal certificates for you, if you haven't provided pregenerated wildcard certificate.
+also for a public server traefik will take care on a generating green seal certificates for you, if you haven't provided pregenerated wildcard certificate.

 Also changes to the `local_server` setup would be activating letsencrypt certificates provider We introduce new mapped letsencrypt folder to store automatically retrieved certificates.